-- A high-speed, hardened Local Area Network between the hospitals.
+- A high-speed, private Local Area Network between the hospitals.
 This network (called BHEPPnet) was implemented via a separate BHEPP project.
 This LAN interconnects the hospitals' Hospital Command Centers (HCC), and it is intentionally not connected to the Internet for security and reliability reasons.

 - A computer server connected to BHEPPnet, hosting a webserver, customized electronic mail server software, and the software required to use the Winlink 2000 system.

-- The server is connected to our base radio station, which is equipped with an HF radio, SCS Pactor 3 modem, and a variety of HF antennas.
+- The server is connected to our base radio station, which is equipped with an HF radio, SCS Pactor 3 radio modem, and a variety of HF antennas.

 - The system makes use of the Amateur Radio Safety Foundation, Inc's (ARSFI) Winlink 2000 system to allow for emergency email service via ham and MARS radio.

 uses the same software, but implements its own LAN (wired and wireless) around the radio station and, via a Wi-Fi bridge, can extend the LAN access to the system to users located up to a mile away.
 This portable version can use a variety of power sources and antenna systems, and operate on HF and VHF amateur and MARS frequency bands.

 - A single radio station with one trained operator can serve many end-users simultaneously over a large local area.

 - End users do not require an FCC radio amateur license or any radio operating experience.

 - Users can use any available computer (or tablet or smartphone) with a standard web browser to access the email service.
 No special software is required on users' computers, just a web browser and Wi-Fi.

 - BMERS has pre-defined user accounts based on HICS roles, but the user accounts can be easily reconfigured as needed.